zqzqz/AdvTrajectoryPrediction/README.md

 The `requirements.txt` include packages required by [Trajectron++](https://github.com/StanfordASL/Trajectron-plus-plus) and a few tools e.g., `matplotlib` for visualization and `pyswarm` for PSO implementation.

 * We assume the user has GPU access.
 The code is tested on CUDA 10.2 and RTX 2080.
-The code is based on `PyTorch`.

 ## Directory Structure and Definitions